MaxPowerYos/maxpoweryos.github.io/README.md

 ### What does this do?

+# This is header style 1
+- i like lists
+  - they are succint
+  - they are to the point
+  - there's a word for that
+  - i don't have to type much
+  - but sometimes paragraphs are better

+## This is header style 2

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown